SoftwareAG/cumulocity-alarmapp/README.md

 By utilizing this open-source application, you can significantly reduce the development time of your own application while benefiting from enhanced source code quality and reliability.
 The application provides a range of functionalities, including:

-- Provides visibility of device alarms and events on the Cumulocity IoT platform. ​
+- Provides visibility of alarm available on the Cumulocity IoT platform,
-- Get details like number of alarms, first occurrences, alarm status and alarm recency.​
-- Alarms can be viewed, acknowledged and cancelled from the mobile device.​
+- Alarms can be viewed, acknowledged and cancelled from the mobile device,
-- Add comments on the alarms to add additional info and use it to collaborate within teams
+- Add comments on the alarms to add additional info and use it to collaborate within teams,
-- Customize your alarm watchlist to filter alarms based on your specific preferences and priorities.
+- Customize your alarm watchlist to filter alarms based on your specific preferences and priorities,
-- Supports real-time push notifications for alarms as per watchlist ​
+- Supports real-time push notifications for alarms on your watchlist.

 <img src="./ios/screenshots/dashboard.png" width="180" /> <img src="./ios/screenshots/alarm_list.png" width="180" /> <img src="./ios/screenshots/alarm_details.png" width="180" /> <img src="./ios/screenshots/device_details.png" width="180" />

-**Note**: For enabling push notifications you will require a dedicated microservices to be deployed on your Cumulocity IoT tenant.
+**Note**: For enabling push notifications you will require two dedicated microservices to be deployed on your Cumulocity IoT tenant.
 [More Details](./microservices/README.md)

-## Trying out the Application !

-Currently you can try out the application on Android by downloading the apk file from the release.

-**Downloading the APK**
-- Visit the releases section of this GitHub repository [here](https://github.com/SoftwareAG/cumulocity-alarmapp/releases)
-- Look for the latest release containing the APK file.
-Releases are tagged with version numbers for easy identification.
-- Download the APK file by clicking on the file name under the "Assets" section.
-It will typically have a ".apk" extension.

-**Installing the App**
-- **Note**: Ensure that your device permits installations from unknown sources.
-You can activate this option in your device settings under "Security" or "Biometrics and security."
-- Once the APK file is downloaded, locate it in your device's file manager or download folder.
-- Tap on the APK file to start the installation process.
-- If prompted, confirm that you want to install the app from an unknown source.
-- Follow the on-screen instructions to complete the installation.
-- Once installed, open the app and enter a Cumulocity IoT tenant along with your user credentials and start exploring.

 ## Building your own Application: Getting Started